 Expanding Applications:

-• Other viral infections: Could be adapted to detect other viruses like the flu.
+- Other viral infections: Maybe modified to recognize other viruses, such as the flu.

 Final Words